-- A. The Schedule of Residential District Use Regulations is hereby incorporated into and made part of these zoning regulations and shall be referred to as the "Use Schedule".
+- A. The following Schedule of Residential District Use Regulations is hereby incorporated into and made part of these zoning regulations and shall be referred to as the "Use Schedule".
 No structure or land shall be used except as provided in the Use Schedule below.
-Uses which are not permitted are prohibited, unless specifically stated elsewhere by this local law. - B. Supplementary standards for specific uses are included in §405-10. - C. Any use permitted by special permit shall require site plan approval in accord with §405-. - D. Certain uses permitted by right shall also require site plan approval in accord with §405-. - E. Lot and bulk requirements for each district are to be found in the schedule at the end of this chapter.
+Uses which are not permitted are prohibited, unless specifically stated elsewhere by this local law. - B. Supplementary standards for specific uses are included in §405-10. - C. Any use permitted by special permit shall require site plan approval in accord with §405-\\\. - D. Certain uses permitted by right shall also require site plan approval in accord with §405-\\\. - E. Lot and bulk requirements for each district are to be found in the schedule at the end of this chapter, except as modified by §405-12.